 The contents of this file will be defined by the site and should be coordinated with the Gatekeeping Site Interface.
 For example, a site may want to define the types of requests being monitored, the maximum number of opens per user, or a path name to a log file.
-The Site Policy Pathname will be passed to the gk\site\Init routine upon Gatekeeper startup.
+The Site Policy Pathname will be passed to the gk_site_Init routine upon Gatekeeper startup.
 If a site wishes to make use of the Site Policy Pathname file, then the site will need to add code to the Gatekeeping Site Interface library to read the Site Policy Pathname file and interpret the data accordingly.
 Refer to the Site Interfaces chapter of the HPSS Programmer's Reference for details on the site's interface library.

 5.2.4.
-Location Server additional configuration
+Core Server additional configuration

-The Location Server does not have a specific server configuration in the Server Configuration window.
-However, some additional configuration outside SSM is required whenever a Location Server is added or modified.
-Each client application which accesses HPSS must first contact the Location Server using the Location Server's RPC endpoints, which must be listed in the /var/hpss/etc/ep.conf file to be available to client applications.
-The hpss\bld\ep utility reads the Location

-Server configuration and creates the ep.conf file.
+Some additional configuration outside SSM is required whenever a Core Server is added.
+Each client application which accesses HPSS must first contact the Core Server using the Core Server's RPC endpoints, which must be listed in the /var/hpss/etc/ep.conf file to be available to client applications.
+The hpss_bld_ep utility reads the Core Server configuration and creates the ep.conf file.
 Refer to The /var/hpss files appendix of the HPSS Installation Guide for more information on the ep.conf file.

-The hpss\bld\ep utility must only run on the HPSS root subsystem machine.
+The hpss_bld_ep utility must only run on the HPSS root subsystem machine.
 To invoke the utility:

-% /opt/hpss/config/hpss\bld\ep -v -f /var/hpss/etc/ep.conf -r <UNIX/LDAP Realm Name> -c <schema name> -d <DB2 configuration database> add
+''' % /opt/hpss/config/hpss_bld_ep -v -f /var/hpss/etc/ep.conf -r <UNIX/LDAP Realm Name> -c <schema name> -d <DB2 configuration database> add '''